SpireStock

 1. Manual Calculation Errors

 Trade schemes in Indian FMCG are complex.
-A typical brand runs 20-50 active schemes simultaneously, flat discounts, slab-based rebates, free goods, target incentives, seasonal promotions, retailer-specific deals.
-Calculating them manually, across thousands of transactions daily, is a recipe for error.
+A typical brand runs 20-50 active schemes simultaneously across flat discounts, slab-based rebates, free goods, target incentives, seasonal promotions, and retailer-specific deals.
+Calculating them manually across thousands of transactions daily is a recipe for error.
 Studies show 10-20% of manually calculated scheme payouts contain errors, some over-paying distributors, others under-paying.

 2. Scheme Overlap and Stacking

 When multiple schemes apply to the same SKU, rules about stacking, exclusions, and priorities get confusing.
-Distributors may claim two schemes that shouldn't combine, or miss a scheme they deserved.
+Distributors may claim two schemes that should not combine, or miss a scheme they deserved.
 Without a central rules engine, disputes are constant.
+For example, a distributor in Pune might claim both a flat discount and a slab-based rebate on the same invoice when the brand intended them to be mutually exclusive.

 3. Distributor Manipulation